 Quick GuideBlood Sugar Swings: Tips for Managing Diabetes & Glucose Levels

-Hypoglycemia is the clinical syndrome that results from low blood sugar.
-The symptoms of hypoglycemia can vary from person to person, as can the severity.
-Classically, hypoglycemia is diagnosed by a low blood sugar with symptoms that resolve when the sugar level returns to the normal range.
+Hypoglycemia or low blood sugar is syndrome that results from low blood sugar.
+The severity and symptoms of hypoglycemia can vary from person to person.
+Blood tests can diagnose low blood sugar, and symptoms resolve when the levels of sugar in the blood return to the normal range.
 The medical term for blood sugar is blood glucose.

-While people who do not have any metabolic problems can complain of symptoms suggestive of low blood sugar, true hypoglycemia usually occurs in people being treated for diabetes (type 1 and type 2).
-Individuals with pre-diabetes who have insulin resistance can also have low blood sugars on occasion if their high circulating insulin levels are further challenged by a prolonged period of fasting.
-There are other rare causes for hypoglycemia, such as insulin producing tumors (insulinomas) and certain medications.
-These uncommon causes of hypoglycemia will not be discussed in this article, which will primarily focus on the hypoglycemia occurring with diabetes mellitus and its treatment.
+While people who do not have any metabolic problems can complain of symptoms that resemble low blood sugar, but true hypoglycemia usually people with diabetes mellitus (type 1 and type 2) usually get it.
+People with pre-diabetes who have insulin resistance also can have low blood sugars on occasion if their high circulating insulin levels are further challenged by a prolonged period of fasting.
+There are other rare causes for the condition, such as insulin producing tumors (insulinomas) and certain medications.
+These uncommon causes of hypoglycemia will not be discussed in this article, which will primarily focus on the condition occurring with type 1 or 2 diabetes and its treatment.

-Despite advances in the treatment of diabetes, hypoglycemic episodes are often the limiting factor in achieving optimal blood sugar control, because many medications that are effective in treating diabetes carry the risk of lowering the blood sugar level too much, causing symptoms of hypoglycemia.
+Despite advances in the treatment of diabetes, low blood sugar episodes often are the limiting factor in achieving optimal blood sugar control, because many medications that are effective in treating diabetes carry the risk of lowering the blood sugar level too much, causing symptoms of the condition.
 In large scale studies looking at tight control in both type 1 and type 2 diabetes, low blood sugars occurred more often in the patients who were managed most intensively.
 This is important for patients and physicians to recognize, especially as the goal for treating patients with diabetes becomes tighter control of blood sugar.